simpledevio/js-training-grounds/src/content/docs/guides/typescript.md

 description: An interactive quickstart tutorial for TypeScript.
 ---

 This tutorial assumes you're already familiar with HTML, CSS, JS, and npm.
-It also assumes you know what a JS framework is for.
+It also assumes you know what TypeScript is for.

 ## Setup